mskelton/tidi/README.md

 ## Getting Started

-tidi is comprised of two main pieces: containers and injections.
+TiDI (pronounced "tidy") is comprised of two main pieces: containers and injections.
 The container manage bound services and ensures services are only constructed once and used everywhere in the container.
 Injections allow you to use inject dependencies into your services.

 The following example shows a basic example of creating a logging service and a user service where the user service depends on the logging service.